bornajelic/C-/README.md

 # Cpp-Projects
 Some problems solved in C++, mostly using OOP principles

-Assigments by prof M. Jurak PMF
+Assigments by prof Mladen Jurak PMF